react18-tools/react18-global-store/README.md

 $ yarn add r18gs
 ```

-## Getting started:

-Click on the `"Use this template"` button to customize it for your next JavaScript/TypeScript/React/Vue/Next.js library or project.

-## What's Different?

-Compared to the default scaffold from create-turbo, this template offers:

-- Unit tests with `vitest`
-- Build setup with `tsup` and `esbuild-react18-useclient` Supports React Server components out of the box
-- **Automatic file generation**
-  - just run `yarn turbo gen` and follow the prompts to auto generate your new component with test file and dependency linking
-  - follow best practices automatically
-- GitHub actions/workflows to auto publish your package when version changes
-- GitHub action/workflow + preinstall scripts to automatically rebrand your repo on creation

 ## Step by Step Instructions and Checklist

-- [ ] Star [this repo](https://github.com/mayank1513/r18gs/) so that you and others can find it more easily for your next projects.
-It also helps me understand that people are using this repo so that I can maintain the repo and the documentation well.

-- [ ] Install and setup Node.js and IDE (I prefer VSCode)
-- [ ] Install the recommended VSCode extensions - [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode), [Trello Kanban](https://marketplace.visualstudio.com/items?itemName=mayank1513.trello-kanban-task-board)
-- [ ] Install dependencies using `pnpm`
-  - [ ] If you don't have `pnpm` installed, run `npm i -g pnpm` to install `pnpm` -> run `pnpm setup` to set up `pnpm` for global installations
-  - [ ] Run `pnpm i` to install dependencies and `preinstall` script will automatically touch up workflows and create a commit
-  - [ ] Run `pnpm i -g turbo` to install `turbo` globally (Sometime due to `TypeScript` and `Plop` version conflicts code generation requires global `turbo`).
-  - [ ] Run `turbo gen react-component`, and follow prompts to generate server or client components for your library
-    - [ ] Use `snake-case` for your component name - it will be automatically converted to `PascalCase`
-    - [ ] Your component and test files will be created in `**/src/client/` or `**/src/server/` directory depending on whether you choose `client` or `server` component
 - [ ] Set up `CodeCov`
   - [ ] Visit codecov and setup your repo
   - [ ] Create repository secrets for `CODECOV_TOKEN`